ErykDarnowski/Java-Pokedex/README.md

 1. Flesh out endpoints
     1. Remove cry related stuff as that will not be implemented in the final version
-    2. Figure out better IMG approach (URL / file download + lite cache - `/tmp`)
-    3. Include IDs for search data so it's easier to work with pics
+    2. Include IDs for search data so it's easier to work with pics
-    4. Implement as OOP API
+    3. Implement as OOP API
 2. Data irigation on pages via API + first joining of pages
 3. [Implement searchbar](https://stackoverflow.com/questions/19868287/how-can-i-make-a-search-box-in-java)
 4. [Figure out transitions between pages (modular) + in cases where you're doing other work, if not separated on different threads the UI will hang (read on how to separate them and send data between them)\*](https://www.google.com/search?sxsrf=AE3TifO4vN9F8fhqv4dKzkHq6lC2jZsf1A:1749624727079&q=what+is+swing+glass+pane)